PanosEconomou/notes/Projects/CFT/Invariant_Defects.md

 We can quickly see from our results that three representations appear in the degenerate spaces.
 These are $a = \rho_5, b=\rho_1\oplus \rho_4,$ and $c=\rho_2 \oplus \rho_3$.
 Not only that, but we have also fixed the basis by which they should act.
 So for the remaining lines

+We could try and get rid of the remaining ambiguities checking if two matrices are similar via similarity transformations.
+In particular we can find the similarity transformations that preserve the $D_8$ representation that we have picked, and then check if the ambiguous degrees of freedom are related by these similarity transformations.